 What is a Live Video Interview?

-A live or virtual online video interview is one that is conducted using your webcam or camera usually via a software tool such as Zoom, Google Teams or Skype.
-This type of interview is live where you have one or more interviewers asking questions with you giving your responses just as you would in an in person interview.
+A live or virtual online video interview is one that is conducted using your webcam or camera usually via a software tool such as Zoom, Microsoft Teams or Google Hangouts.
+This type of interview is live where you have one or more interviewers asking questions with you giving your responses just as you would at an in person interview.

 Video interviews have become increasingly common due to their convenience, especially for remote or global hiring processes.
 These live video interviews provide a flexible and accessible way for the employer to connect with you without the need for you to travel.

-How does a Civil Service Pre-recorded or Video interview work?
+How does a Civil Service Pre-recorded or Live Video Interview work?

 Video job interviews, whether pre-recorded or live have evolved to accommodate different needs and preferences, providing flexibility for both the Civil Service and you as a candidate.